k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 # Task Execution Processes

+This article describes the task execution's steps and the TDM processes of each step.

-The Task Execution process has the following steps:
+The Task Execution process consists of the following steps:

 1. Creating a task execution request.
-2. Initiating a Batch process on the task's LU and implementing post execution processes in asynchronous mode.
+2. Initiating a Batch process on each task's LU and implementing post execution processes in asynchronous mode.
 3. Updating the status of the completed processes.

-A [Task Execution process](/articles/TDM/tdm_gui/26_task_execution.md) can be initiated either from the TDM GUI or via a TDM Scheduling process.
+A [Task Execution process](/articles/TDM/tdm_gui/26_task_execution.md) can be initiated either from the TDM GUI, a direct call to the [start task execution API](/articles/TDM/tdm_gui/TDM_Basic_Task_Execution_APIs_Flow/04_execute_task_API.md), or via a [TDM Scheduling](/articles/TDM/tdm_gui/22_task_execution_timing_tab.md) process.

-This article discusses initiating a Batch process on a task's LUs and updating the status of the completed process.

-A task can include Entities, Reference tables and post-execution processes.
+A task can include Entities and/or Reference tables, both of which can have post-execution processes.
 For example, sending a mail to a user after a task has been executed.

 The following diagram displays the task execution process: